-At the PCLG workshop in Masindi in 2010, human wildlife conflict emerged as a key issue to be addressed in order to improve poverty conservation relationships on the ground.
-While previous research carried out by the International Gorilla Conservation Programme (IGCP) and others have focused on physical prevention and mitigation measures, much less has been done on financial mitigation mechanisms.
-We developed a standard analysis framework and commissioned a number of case studies to explore current financial and insurance schemes.·
+At a PCLG workshop in Masindi in 2010, human wildlife conflict emerged as a key issue to be addressed in order to improve poverty conservation relationships on the ground.
+In reponse, PCLG developed a standard analysis framework and commissioned a number of case studies to explore current financial and insurance schemes.
+Project outputs include:

 Other relevant documents include:

 The German Federal Agency for Nature Conservation (BfN) organised a workshop on the Isle of Vilm in November 2006 to discuss the links between nature conservation and poverty reduction.
-During this event, practitioners identified the need for a set of principles to guide conservation activities in relation to poverty reduction initiatives.
 A second meeting was held in 2007 where a draft document for guiding principles on the interface of nature conservation and poverty reduction was developed and their potential integration into key policy processes.